A homotopy invariant of stable maps to oriented surfaces: Changes of the cumulative winding number under homotopy

 Recall that a cusp-fold move creates or eliminates two double points of the same type.
 We will henceforth denote cusp-fold moves creating or eliminating double points of type $(a_1,a_2,a_3,a_4)$ by $CF(a_1,a_2,a_3,a_4)$, and practice the convention that $a_1$ corresponds to the value of a prescribed chessboard function in the bounded region (in Figure ~\ref{fig:16} this is the region with boundary $\alpha_1 \cup \beta_1 \cup \gamma_2$).
 In particular, there are at most two types of cusp-fold moves involving self-intersection points of type $(a, a-1, a, a-1)$, namely, $CF(a, a-1, a, a-1)$ and $CF(a, a+1, a, a+1)$.

-\begin{lemma} Let $f,g:M\rightarrow \R^2$ be two homotopic smooth generic maps, where $M$ has odd dimension $m\geq 3$, with $f|_{\Sigma(f)}$ and $g|_{\Sigma(g)}$ embeddings.
-For the depth chessboard function, the number of cusp-fold moves involving self-intersection points of type $(a,a-1,a,a-1)$ is even.
-If the dimension of $M$ is $3$, the same is true for the chessboard function counting path-connected components of fibers.
-If the dimension of $M$ is even, the same is true for the Euler chessboard function. \end{lemma}
+\begin{lemma} Let $f,g:M\rightarrow F$ be two homotopic image simple maps of a closed manifold $M$ to an oriented surface $F$. \begin{itemize} \item If $M$ is an oriented manifold of dimension $3$, then for the integral or $\Z_2$-valued chessboard function counting path components of fibers, the number of cusp-fold moves involving self-intersection points of type $(a,a-1,a,a-1)$ is even. \item If $\pi_1(F)=1$ and $M$ is of odd dimension $\ge 3$, then the number of cusp-fold moves involving self-intersection points of type $(a,a-1,a,a-1)$, with respect to the integral or $\Z_2$-valued depth chessboard function, is even. \item If the dimension $m\ge 2$ of $M$ is even, then for the integral Euler chessboard function there are no cusp-fold moves involving self-intersection points of type $(a, a-1, a, a-1)$. \end{itemize} \end{lemma}